-To request a checkpoint from the session manager, use SmcRequestSaveYourself save\type Specifies the type of information that should be saved.
+To request a checkpoint from the session manager, use SmcRequestSaveYourself void SmcRequestSaveYourself(smc_conn, save_type, shutdown, interact_style, fast, global);

-'''

-void SmcRequestSaveYourself(smc_conn, save_type, shutdown,

-interact_style, fast, global);

-'''

-shutdown Specifies if a shutdown is taking place.

-interact\style The type of interaction allowed with the user.

-fast If True the client should save its state as quickly as possible.

-global Controls who gets the "Save Yourself."
+save_type Specifies the type of information that should be saved. shutdown Specifies if a shutdown is taking place. interact_style The type of interaction allowed with the user. fast If True the client should save its state as quickly as possible qlobal Controls who gets the "Save Yourself."

-The save\type, shutdown, interact\style, and fast arguments are discussed in more detail in section 5.1.1, "The Save Yourself Callback."
+The save_type, shutdown, interact_style, and fast arguments are discussed in more detail in section 5.1.1, "The Save Yourself Callback."